RedaktionsNetzwerk-Deutschland/reviewdog-action-phpcs/README.md

     default: ''
   memory_limit:
     description: |
-      set the php memory_limit for phpcs
+      Set the php memory_limit for phpcs.
-      Default is `128m`.
-    default: '128m'
   phpcs_installed_paths:
     description: |
-      set additional paths for phpcs
+      Set additional paths for phpcs.
-      Default is ``.
-    default: ''
   coding_standard:
     description: |
-      set the coding standard check for phpcs
+      Set the coding standard check for phpcs.
-      Default is `PSR12`.
-    default: 'PSR12'
+  command_args:
+    description: |
+      Arguments for phpcs.
+Overwrites all other options like memory_limit and coding_standard.
 ```

 ## Usage